Skip to main content

 How much does a Delaware non-resident contractor bond cost?

-Delaware non-resident contractor bonds cost 1-5% of the bond amount annually, depending on credit.
+The bond amount is 6% of your contract value.
+Your annual premium is typically 1-5% of that bond amount.
 For example, a $100,000 contract requires a $6,000 bond (6%).
 With good credit, annual premium would be $150-$300 (2.5-5%).
-Larger contracts or poor credit may require collateral or higher rates.
+Larger contracts or challenged credit may require higher rates.

 Non-resident contractors must file the 6% bond with the Delaware Division of Revenue BEFORE construction begins.
 Failing to file before starting work is a misdemeanor with fines up to $3,000 and/or imprisonment up to 6 months.
-The bond must remain in force continuously - any lapse can result in license revocation.
+The bond must remain in force continuously -- any lapse can result in license revocation.

-What are Delaware municipality contractor bond requirements?
+What are Wilmington contractor bond requirements?

 What are penalties for unlicensed contracting in Delaware?